barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 If you've been following along with the endnotes you've already seen the [forum post](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078) I made in which many helpful individuals were kind enough to point out mistakes and give helpful suggestions.
+I owe all of them a big thank-you.
 And if you want to dive more into unsafe Rust there is [this brilliant series](https://rust-unofficial.github.io/too-many-lists/) and of course [the Rustonomicon](https://doc.rust-lang.org/nomicon/) which provides a thorough treatise of unsafe Rust.
 Also a long time ago there used to exist